zwbetz-gh/zwbetz/content/blog/create-react-app-show-current-git-branch-and-commit-hash-from-any-os/index.md

 ### `src/gitInfo.js`

-NodeJS lets you execute shell commands with `child_process.execSync`.
+Node.js lets you execute shell commands with `child_process.execSync`.
 We wrap it with `execSyncWrapper` to clean things up.
 If there's an issue running a `git` command, the JSON file is still written, and the value is just `null`.

 ```js
 const fs = require('fs');